 - If you need help with this process, feel free to reach out to your Customer Success Manager or customercare@tapclicks.com.

-If you prefer, you can create a Smart Connector to bring in this data, but best practice is to expose a GA DIY for continuity with your Google Analytics data source and minimize needs for re-assigning and recreating Dashboards, Calculations and Channels.
+If you prefer, you can create a Smart Connector to bring in this data, but the best practice is to expose a GA DIY for continuity with your Google Analytics data source and minimize the need for re-assigning and recreating Dashboards, Calculations , and Channels.

 What fields are available for this data source?